Burial Insurance for People with Diabetes

 How Diabetes Underwriting Really Works

-- Medication and control: Diet-controlled or oral meds often price better than insulin, but insulin users can still get day-one benefits with certain carriers.
+Medication type and consistency: Diet-controlled or oral medications are often treated more favorably than insulin, but many insulin users still qualify for day-one level benefits with select carriers—especially when follow-up is consistent and complications are limited.

 Burial Insurance Costs for Diabetics